JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

 CPR

-Taxes , Skat website is hard to understand , meet new person every time.
+Taxes , Skat website is hard to understand , talks to a new person every time she calls (which is roughly every 2 months).
+No sufficient info in English

 - ***How did you find information about danish culture?
 Challenges and successes?***

 In copenhagen everything is very international, not experinced discrimination

-No one would speech English in Jutland
+No one likes to speak with her in Jutland because they have to speak English.

 - ***What information did you needed about the daily life in Denmark?
 How did you obtain it?***

-Observed people,
+Observed people, mannerism and behaviour
+Stille learning by trial and error
+Got help from Danish friends

 #### The app